Laws of Total Probability

 Compute Each Product P(A | Bᵢ) × P(Bᵢ)

 For each partition event, multiply the conditional probability by the partition probability.
 Do each multiplication separately and write down the intermediate results.
-This step-by-step arithmetic is where most calculation errors occur — taking it one product at a time, written clearly, eliminates almost all arithmetic mistakes.
+This step-by-step arithmetic is where most calculation errors occur.

 6